 Best Medigap Plans in Florida

-Also called Medigap plans, these supplements are standardized.
+Also called Medicare supplement plans, Medigap plans are standardized in Florida.
 There are 10 plans available.
 This makes it easy to compare prices.

 You must be enrolled in Parts A and B to enroll in a Florida Medigap plan.
 Everyone has a 6-month open enrollment window that begins with their Part B effective date.
 You can join any Medigap plan during this period without any health questions.

-In recent years, Medicare Supplement Plans F and G have been very popular.
+In recent years, Medicare Supplement Plans F, G, and N have been very popular.
 They are considered among the best Medicare supplement plans in Florida.

 Florida Medicare Supplement Plan F

 Medicare Plan F is popular because it covers all the gaps.
-Sometimes people refer to it as the Cadillac plan.
+Some people refer to it as the Cadillac plan.
 When you have Plan F or any other Medigap plan, you can see any doctor who accepts Medicare, no matter the carrier you have it through.